King County is a welcoming community where every person can thrive and as an employer is committed to:

 Can every employee work from home?

 It doesn’t work for everyone.
-Note that Telework must be negotiated with your supervisor and is a voluntary arrangement, not an employment benefit.
+Note that telework must be discussed with and approved by your supervisor and is a voluntary arrangement, not an employment benefit.

 How do I know if telework is for me?